Invincible (Five album): Year-end charts

-Certifications
+Certifications and sales

 Invincible Tour

 The Invincible Tour was a 2000 concert tour by Five in promotion of the album.

 Background

 Along with the band's native UK, the tour went to Europe, Australasia and—as a foursome—South America, after member Ritchie Neville contracted chickenpox and had to be flown back to England in order to recover.

 Concert synopsis

 Set list

 This set list was played at the Manchester EN Arena on 26 March 2000.